-In Nice, I was just a few metres away from the beach and pristine blue waters of the sea.
+In Nice, I was just metres away from the beach and pristine blue waters of the sea.

-After two months of daily French classes, living and studying in Rouen and Provence I booked a couple of nights at Villa Saint Exupéry under the mediterranean sun of Nice.
+After two months of daily French classes, living and studying in Rouen and Provence I booked a couple of nights at Villa Saint Exupéry Beach Hostel under the mediterranean sun of Nice.
 I met Jonathan, the manager, who used to work for a 5-star hotel in Belgium.
 He left that swanky part of the business but has done a pretty good job at dressing up this hostel.
-Here is why I recommend staying here when you travel to Nice.
+Here is why I recommend staying at the Villa Saint Exupéry in Nice.

 On Wednesdays and Fridays you can tag on to a free walking tour of the city which is a common feature of most hostels these days.
 What’s not so common is the day trips to Monaco, Cannes, and Antibes or the adventure tours you can sign up for at a fraction of the price that you would pay through a tour operator.
 Take up hot yoga, French lessons, sailing, scuba diving, and wakeboarding in the summer.
 In the winter, they organize go skiing or snowboarding on the slopes of Auron, Isola 2000, or Valberg.
 For 53€ it includes a ride to the French Alps only two hours away, lift pass, and any gear you need.
 Essentially, you can land in Nice without an itinerary and still have so much to do.